 In my 20s, I had Reynaud’s.
-It was as if I would get too vaso-constricted in cold weather.
+It was as if I would get too vasoconstricted in cold weather.
 My capillaries became too tiny for my blood to enter them.
-It was as if they were slightly off the electromagnetic grid.
+It felt as though they were slightly off the electromagnetic grid.

 Time, in these models, is like sea level.
 From beneath sea level (“behind time”), light will appear to be branching into many worlds.
 From above sea level (“ahead of time”), light will appear to be condensing into one world.

-In these models, light that is so high that it is condensing (fusion) is no longer light.
+In these models, light that is so hot that it is condensing (fusion) is no longer light.
 It is energy.
-Light that is so low that it is exploding (fission) is no longer light.
+Light that is so cold that it is exploding (fission) is no longer light.
 It is matter.

-When I have entered a state of hypotension that is masked by my low altitude, is my pineal gland too dense (cold)?
-When I have entered a state of hypertension that is masked by my high altitude, is my pineal gland too diffuse (hot)?
+When I have entered a state of hypotension that is masked by my low altitude, is my pineal gland too cold?
+When I have entered a state of hypertension that is masked by my high altitude, is my pineal gland too hot?

 Could time be a missing variable in our analysis of human health?